top of page

 A market-level average can be useful, yet investment performance is usually decided street by street rather than city by city.
 In Larnaca, properties near the seafront, established residential districts, and emerging growth pockets with strong infrastructure tend to support both better occupancy resilience and firmer rental pricing.

 This is where a Cyprus rental yield case study becomes more than a spreadsheet exercise.
 A well-placed flat in a strong neighbourhood can outperform an apparently similar flat elsewhere because the tenant pool is deeper, daily convenience is better, and perceived quality is higher.
-Proximity to beaches, retail, schools, road access and leisure amenities all contribute to pricing power.
+Larnaca's tenant base is genuinely diverse, including local professionals, international workers, expats, university students and holiday visitors, supporting more stable year-round demand than purely resort-led locations.

 Neighbourhood profile also shapes the right rental strategy.
 Some areas are better suited to year-round residential lets, particularly where professionals and families want stability.
 Others are stronger for mixed-use ownership, where holiday demand and lifestyle positioning support a short-stay model.
 Investors who match the asset to the correct audience usually achieve better income consistency than those chasing the highest advertised rate.